• Schedule of Events:

 • Unlocking Workforce Housing in K-12 Districts: First Steps, Challenges & Potential Solutions, and Lessons Learned

-Platinum Ballroom GH
+Platinum Ballroom HI

 As housing costs continue to rise across California, workforce housing has emerged as a critical solution for retaining essential employees, particularly in education.
 This panel will explore the complexities of workforce housing development, offering insights from key stakeholders who have successfully navigated the process.